Words or Pictures? Optimising Your Brain’s Verbal and Visual Processing

 – utilise both verbal and visual learning techniques: Combining the use of words and pictures can enhance memory retention.
 For example, when learning new information, individuals can read a text and then create visual representations, such as diagrams or mind maps, to reinforce the concepts.

-– Practice mindfulness and meditation: Mindfulness exercises can help individuals develop better awareness and control over their thoughts and mental processes.
+– Practice and : Mindfulness exercises can help individuals develop better awareness and control over their thoughts and mental processes.
 This can improve cognitive flexibility by allowing individuals to switch between verbal and visual modes of thinking more effortlessly.

 – Engage in multisensory learning experiences: Incorporating multiple senses, such as touch, sound, and smell, along with visual and verbal information, can enhance memory and cognitive flexibility.
 For example, individuals can try studying in different environments or using scented study aids to create multisensory associations with the material.